qtlHD/qtlHD/doc/hmm.md

 that this should be a character string.
 It could be included in the phenotypes, again with a parameter like `crossinfoname` in the data file that indicates the name of the corresponding phenotype.

+3. The genotype symbols for the X chromosome need to be allowed to be different, and the encodings need to be different for each sex and each cross direction.
+For example, `AA` might correspond to `0,0` for a female but `0,1` for a male.